borogove/viewplan/README.md

 * Add an option to display RA and declination instead of altitude and azimuth.
 * Add an option to display good candidate stars for alignment.
 * Allow the user to specify what eyepiece focal lengths they have available.
-* Sort the targets west-to-east so you can catch them before they set.
-* Sort the targets to reduce total scope slew time while still working generally west-to-east, without going full Traveling Salesman.
+* Sort the targets to reduce total scope slew distance while still working generally west-to-east, without going full Traveling Salesman.
 * Add an end time option, allowing targets to be considered which are below the eastern horizon at the start of the plan.